Zak-Mohamed/IAPP-Practice/README.md

-# IAPP-Practice

-This folder will be used for Internet Application Programming practice.

 # Testing Connection first in the Trial Folder

 # Creating Simple class Examples

 # Using Folders to create Folder Structure

 # Using ClassAutoload to minimize the require line of code